cheuklau/sre-interview-prep/google-sre/site_reliability_engineering.md

     * Raise awareness and drive adoption
     * Identify appropriate customers
     * Design software to handle a myriad of input data sources

+## Chapter 19 - Load Balancing at the Frontend

+- Use traffic load balancing to decide which of the many machines in our datacenters will serve a particular request
+- Two common scenarios:
+    1. search request: want low latency; sent to nearest datacenter
+    2. video upload: want high throughput; sent to under-utilized link to maximize throughput at expense of latency
+- Within datacenter we want to distribute load to maximize utilizatioon

+### Load Balancing Using DNS

+- Return multiple A or AAAA records in DNS reply and let client pick an IP arbitrarily
+- Usually a recursive DNS server between users and authoritative nameservers
+    * Proxies user queries and acts as a caching layer
+    * IP authoritative nameserver sees does not belong to the user, so the IP it provides is shortest distance for recursive resolver
+    * EDNS0 extension sends information about client subnet too authoritative namserver so it can optimize for user
+    * Cached responses are used within TTL
+- Proximity may not always be the best route; must consider oother factors e.g., datacenter capacity, state of network connectivity, etc

+### Load Balancing at the Virutal IP Address

+- Most important part of VIP is the netowork load balancer
+    * Receives packets and forwards them to one of the machines behind the VIP
+- VIP strategies:
+    1. Send to the least loaded backend; breaks down for stateful protocols; use consistent hashing to keep track of which machine belongs to connections
+- Current VIP load baalncing solution uses packet encapsulation
+    * NLB puts forwarded packet into another IP packet with Generic Routing Encapsulation with backend address as destination; NLB and backend no longer need to be in the same broadcast domain